VaporumCoin/VaporumOcean-0.7.2/README-old.md

 *p.s.* Currently only `x86_64` arch supported for MacOS, build for `Apple M1` processors unfortunately not yet supported.

-## Create VPRM.conf ##
+## Create vaporum.conf ##

-Before start the wallet you should [create config file](https://github.com/VaporumCoin/VaporumOcean-Beta/wiki/F.A.Q.#q-after-i-start-vaporum-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-vaporumconf-only-use-keyvalue-syntax-what-should-i-do) `vaporm.conf` at one of the following locations:
+Before start the wallet you should [create config file](https://github.com/DeckerSU/VaporumOcean/wiki/F.A.Q.#q-after-i-start-vaporum-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-vaporumconf-only-use-keyvalue-syntax-what-should-i-do) `vaporum.conf` at one of the following locations:

-- Linux - `~/.komodo/VPRM.conf`
+- Linux - `~/.vaporum/vaporum.conf`
-- Windows - `%APPDATA%\Komodo\VPRM.conf`
+- Windows - `%APPDATA%\Vaporum\vaporum.conf`
-- MacOS - `~/Library/Application Support/Komodo/VPRM.conf`
+- MacOS - `~/Library/Application Support/Vaporum/vaporum.conf`

 With the following content: